quicklabby/kubernetes/README.md

 # Kubernetes Cluster Homelab
-###3 Nodes Cluster Homelab with Metallb via BGP and Traefik as Ingress Controller, with DNS challenge over Cloudflare ###
+###3 Nodes Cluster Homelab with Metallb via BGP and Traefik as Ingress Controller, with Cert Manager automated Letsencypt certificate and DNS challenge over Cloudflare ###

 Hardware Used: